AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/audience-manager.md

 * Client-Side DIL&mdash;This approach is for customers who do not have Adobe Analytics.
 Audience Manager methods in the app send data directly into Audience Manager.
 In this case you would use the Audience Manager extension in Launch when you are setting up your mobile Launch property.

-When you set up the Analytics extension in the [Add Extensions](launch-add-extensions.md) section of this tutorial, you checked the box to initiate server-side forwarding of data from Analytics to Audience Manager.
-This will insert the code needed to handle the response of Audience Manager segments back into your app.
+When you previously set up the Analytics extension in the [Add Extensions](launch-add-extensions.md) section of this tutorial, you checked the box to initiate server-side forwarding of data from Analytics to Audience Manager.
+This will dynamically insert the code needed to handle the response of Audience Manager segments back into your app.
 We will not be adding the Audience Manager extension in this tutorial, because again, this is only for the use case of when you do NOT have Adobe Analytics.

 ## Enable Server-Side Forwarding